Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Use DevTools in another language

-If you want to use DevTools in another language than English, you can do it across all major browser...
+If you want to use DevTools in another language than English, you can do it across all major browsers.
+In Firefox, DevTools will always match the language of the browser, so if you downloaded Firefox...
 Read moreSupported by:

 -